mlfusion/Contact-App/README.md

   - Open solution to start project

 Datebase setup
   - Open Datebase setup script file on SQL server and exec script.
+  - Project is setup to use "." or "localhost" as default server name
-Table and store proc will be created
+  - Table and store proc will be created
   - Modify web config file, in the connectionstring section in Contact.UI project.
 To confirm that connectionstring is same as database.